UAE: A vacation just to sleep? Rise in sleep tourism as residents prefer rest over adventure

 Additionally, 43 per cent often book wellness or spa experiences during their travels to enhance their sleep.

-American expat Natalia Miranda said, “Since we both working 60-70 hours a week and with my son juggling school activities, our time together as a family is limited.
-So, we focus on places to maximise that time, like a beach setting in Kerala or Bali.
-We always pack four games, and our Uno competitions get pretty intense on holidays.
+American expat Natalia Miranda said, “Since we both work 60-70 hours a week and with my son juggling school activities, our time together as a family is limited.
+So, we focus on places to maximise that time, like sitting by the beach in Kerala or Bali.
+We always pack four card games, and our Uno competitions get pretty intense on holidays.
 For example, when we went to a resort in Kerala, we knew there wouldn’t be much to do besides going to the pool, doing a bit of sightseeing, and simply enjoying each other's company.

 Natalia Miranda with her son